Reflex Sight Glasses

 The clear indication is achieved due to the behaviour of light.
 The light rays entering the glass above the liquid level strike the grooves which are in contact with the gas and are reflected back to the outside which makes the outside of the glass look light.
 And, the light that enters the glass where the grooves are in contact with the liquid is only partially reflected with some being absorbed.
 This makes this portion of the glass to look darker.

 Sight glasses are commonly connected to the bridle using special valves called "Ball Check Valves".
 These are designed to block off the flow of liquid or gas should the sight glass be ruptured.
 Under normal operating conditions, the ball within the valve remains stationary allowing the flow of liquid or gas as the level moves up and down.
-If the glass breaks there would be a rush of fluid through the valve forcing the ball tight against its seat stopping the further flow of fluid, therby arresting the leak.
+If the glass breaks there would be a rush of fluid through the valve forcing the ball tight against its seat stopping the further flow of fluid, thereby arresting the leak.